MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     cd F:\Allfiles\Labs\02\Starter\func
     ```

-1. At the open command prompt, enter the following command, and then select Enter to login to the Azure Command-Line Interface (CLI):
+1. When you receive the open command prompt, enter the following command, and then select Enter to login to the Azure Command-Line Interface (CLI):

     ```powershell
     az login